ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 to support the fee of the deploy or add validator transaction (for multisig cases, only one of the used ledger addresses will be needed to be funded to support the fee, while the others not).

-To get the first Mainnet address of your (connected, unblocked, avalanche app running) ledger device, execute `key list` command:
+To get the first `Mainnet` address of your (connected, unblocked, avalanche app running) ledger device, execute the `key list` command:

 ```bash
 avalanche key list --ledger 0 --mainnet